ysdn2018/the-next-website/src/content/work/offline-texts.md

 image: /assets/offline-text.jpg
 category: Book Design
 ---
-Offline texts is a collection of book experiments merging print and digital media.
+Offline Texts is a collection of book experiments merging print and digital media.
 These books translate digital experiences like subtitles, Wikipedia and Vaporwave into tactile experiences.

 [Click here](soojinna.com/offlinetexts) to learn more about these experiments.